 Step 2.
 Set up Callnote:

 - Launch Callnote, go to Recording Options Tab -> Zoom.
+Make sure you have enable Zoom recording selected.
 Here you can select to #Record video along with audio.
 If you want to start Zoom automatic recording make sure you have selected the #Always start recording option.

 - Make sure your audio devices get recorded.
 Do this by going to the Callnote settings tab and checking the device you are using to connect to the audio of the conversation.